BTEC National Extended Diploma in Music Production Level 3

 Read about the College's collaboration with Relentless Records: https://www.sccb.ac.uk/latest-news/item/606-south-and-city-college-music-department-launches-innovative-collaboration-with-relentless-records

 The course is very practical and you will have the opportunity to develop your music technology techniques through sequencing and production work in one of our Mac sequencing suites and 2 of the 3 professional recording studios.

 Our recording studios are built to a high standard containing Audient, Soundcraft, Yamaha and Behringer professional analogue and digital mixing consoles, Logic X and Cubase software on iMacs and a large array of industry standard microphones.

-During the second year, live sound techniques are taught in our 350-seat auditorium, operating Midas Pro 2 and Avid Profile consoles and 64-track Pro Tools recording.
+During the second year, live sound techniques are taught in our 350-seat auditoriumm (The Crossing), operating Midas Pro 2 and Avid Profile consoles and 64-track Pro Tools recording.
 Mixing and mastering modules, also taught during the second year, complete the Extended Diploma production course.

-Our impressive auditorium hosts many performances throughout the year, not only from college students but also visiting performers.
+Our impressive auditorium hosts many performances throughout the year, not only from college students but also visiting performers, such as award winning artist Tom Walker.
 Music technology students will have the opportunity to provide the sound for these performances and you will also have the opportunity to attend performances from visiting artists and talks from industry professional, helping your module assignments.

 This is a nationally recognised qualification and part of Qualifications and Credit Framework (QCF).

 Due to the current COVID-19 situation and with health and safety of our students as a priority, we have redesigned this course to include a mixture of classroom-based and online learning.